dprada/Pynoramix/doc/source/tutorial_networks.rst

    In [8]: pylab.show()

-.. plot:: ../pyplots/2w_1D_fig1.py
+.. plot:: pyplots/2w_1D_fig1.py

 Symmetrize Network (detailed balance)
 +++++++++++++++++++++++++++++++++++++

 Detailed balance can be impossed in a kinetic network in the following
-way: if pij and pi are the original transition and stationary probabilities, the symmetric network has Pij=(pij+pji)/2.0 and Pi=sum(Pji).
+way: if pji and pi are the original transition and stationary probabilities, the symmetric network has PiPji=(pjpij+pipji)/2.0 and Pi=sum(Pji).
 The following rule is applied for all nodes and links.
 Note that the factor 1/2.0 is not applied.
 In this way the symmetric network as a twofold total weight.

+The function creates a new network but there is an option not to do it.

 .. sourcecode:: ipython

+   In [10]: net.info()
+   # Network:
+   # 979 nodes
+   # 22572 links out
+   # 9998950.0 total weight nodes

+   In [11]: net_s=net.symmetrize()
+   # Network:
+   # 979 nodes
+   # 26887 links out
+   # 19997900.0 total weight nodes